shawnweisfeld/SqlAzureBakMaker/README.md

 2. Create a D series VM in the SAME Azure Region as your SQL Azure Database (Use an image that contains SQL Server already installed)
 3. Open the port in the Azure SQL DB so that the VM can access
 4. Create a local SQL Account on that box and turn on SQL Server Authentication  (will require a restart of the SQL Service)
-5. Set the default location for new databases to the temporary SSD on the VM
-6. Run this tool
+5. Run this tool
-7. Destroy the D series VM and the Point in Time restore (if you created one)
+6. Destroy the D series VM and the Point in Time restore (if you created one)

+##Example command line to run tool
+SqlAzureBakMaker.exe -SourceServer "" -SourceUser "" -SourcePassword "" -SourceDatabase "" -DestinationServer "." -DestinationUser "" -DestinationPassword "" -DestinationDatabase "" -StorageAccountName "" -StorageContainer "" -StorageFileBase "" -StorageKey "" -MdfFile ""
+(fill in the stuff between the quotes)

 ##How it was tested
 This project was tested against the sample AdventureWorks database that the Azure portal will inject into a new database for you.